This is a list of all theatre arts courses. For more information, see Theatre Arts.

 THTR:2605 Monsters, Victims, and Villains: Changing Perceptions 3 s.h.

 Introduction to implementation of performance opportunities for special populations (defined as those with cognitive or physical disability) and underrepresented populations; students gain skills necessary to create radical opportunities for and implementation of performances including individuals with disabilities in theatre, dance, and music; students from different backgrounds experience collaborative artistic excellence while redefining audience expectations; historic background for perceptions of disability.
 GE: Diversity and Inclusion.
 Same as EDTL:2963.

-How skills learned by actors in the theatre world can be applied to presentations and interactions in business, education, and beyond; business world reliance on technology for communication; ability to connect and communicate on a personal level with others as the x-factor to stand out as a team player and a leader; acting techniques traditionally used in theatre to open up communication in office and interviews; presentations and elevator pitches (armed with techniques to avoid stage fright); how to connect and bring authentic self to everything you do.
+How skills learned by actors in the theatre world can be applied to presentations and interactions in business, education, and beyond; how to connect with others on a personal level; ability to stand out as a team player and a leader; acting techniques traditionally used in theatre to open up communication dynamics; how to display an authentic self in everyday situations.
 Corequisites: RHET:1030 or RHET:1040 or RHET:1060.
 GE: Engineering Be Creative.
 Same as RHET:2610.

 Use of theatrical exercises and improvisation techniques to help students develop their imaginations, stimulate creativity, and approach practical projects from a fresh point of view; emphasis on working in teams and using improvisational techniques to solve problems.
 GE: Engineering Be Creative.

 THTR:2720 Concepts in Contemporary Art Practice 3 s.h.

 Interdisciplinary investigation of materials and concepts in relation to time-based media, performance, video, installation; individual and collaborative projects.
 Prerequisites: INTM:2710.
 Same as INTM:2720.